thofisch/doc-api/docs/resource_identifiers.md

 ## Resource Identifiers (URIs)

+    We all spent a lot of time reading about API design.
+The main issue we commonly ran into was deciding on a URL when it’s not one of your standard CRUDS (create, retrieve, update, delete and search) operation.
+What I mean by that, is that the REST basics are easy to follow when you’re exposing these standard operations on a resource.
+Your URLs are nouns, and you use the standard HTTP verbs to show the action you’re performing on this noun.
+For example, say we have a resource called foo.
     URIs should be treated as opaque resource identifiers.

 This means that clients should not be concerned with how a server designs its URIs, nor should they try to pick apart URIs in order to work out information from them.
 Instead URIs should be discovered through links (and the submission of forms).